bruab/bruab.github.io/how-i-use-convertkit.md

 Right now it simply drops subscribers onto my weekly-ish list with little or no warning :)

+**Edit:** I fixed the "little or no warning" issue by ... deciding to hand-type a welcome to everyone who signs up.

 ### First Impressions Workshop opt-in

 You'll find it at [briandavidhall.com/first-impressions-workshop/](/first-impressions-workshop/).
 It drops subscribers into a sequence (see below).

+**Edit:** No more sequence, it's just a PDF with instructions and links to videos.
+When someone signs up, I send them a hand-typed welcome message.

 ## Custom fields